nautilus-cyberneering/git-queue/README.md

 - You have two Git repositories: `R1` and `R2`.
 - `R1` is a submodule of `R2`.
 - When a new commit is added to the main branch in `R1` we want to update the submodule in `R2`.
-- We have an scheduled workflow `W` in `R2` to import latest changes.
+- We have a scheduled workflow `W` in `R2` to import the latest changes.

 ![Sequence diagram](sequence-diagram.svg)

 - `T1`.
 Add a new file to the library (`1.txt`)
 - `T2`.
-We run `W1` to update the library.
-For some reason, this process takes more than 10 minutes.
+We run `W1` to update the library, however, for some reason, this process takes more than 10 minutes.
 - `T3`.
 We modify the file `1.txt` in the library.
 - `T4`.
 (T2+10") We run a second workflow `W2` to update the library.
 - `T5`.
 The workflow `W2` finishes and creates a commit with the second version of file `1.txt`.